LucoMeyer/xmastree/README.md

 # xmastree
-Scripts to control the neopixels for the christmas tree
+Scripts to control the neopixels for the christmas tree via raspberry pi.